BharatBlade/Obsidian/Obsidian Vault/ADHD/Diagnosis.md

 $\qquad$ $\qquad$ 2.
 314.00 (F90.0) Predominantly inattentive presentation: If Criterion A1 (inattention) is met but Criterion A2 (hyperactivity-impulsivity) is not met for the past 6 months.
 $\qquad$ $\qquad$ 3.
 314.01 (F90.1) Predominantly hyperactive/impulsive presentation: If Criterion A2 (hyperactivity-impulsivity) is met and Criterion A1 (inattention) is not met for the past 6 months.

-> The clinical presentation of ADHD can be described as primarily inattentive, primarily hyperactive-impulsive, or combined, depending on the nature of their symptoms (American Psychiat- ric Association, 2013).
+> The clinical presentation of [[ADHD]] can be described as primarily inattentive, primarily hyperactive-impulsive, or combined, depending on the nature of their symptoms (American Psychiat- ric Association, 2013).
 Meta-analyses indicate that inattention is more strongly associated with academic impairment, low self-esteem, negative occupational outcomes, and lower overall adaptive functioning.
-Hyperactive-impulsive symptoms are associated with peer rejection, aggression, risky driving behav- iors, and accidental injuries.
+Hyperactive-impulsive symptoms are associated with peer rejection, aggression, risky driving behaviors, and accidental injuries.
 Patterns of associated disorders also differ between the dimensions (Willcutt et al., 2012).

 [[faraone2021.pdf#page=5&selection=242,3,283,54|faraone2021, page 5]]
 ## Associated Features